FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Benchmark

 \subsection{Evaluation}

 We evaluate 14 recent single-view face reconstruction methods, and the quantitative results are reported in Table~\ref{tab:eval_wild_a}~\ref{tab:eval_lab_a}~\ref{tab:eval_lab_f}.
-Table~\ref{tab:eval_wild_a} show the scores on FS-Wild data categorised by pose angle.
-Table~\ref{tab:eval_lab_a} and Table~\ref{tab:eval_lab_f} show the scores on FS-Lab data categorised by pose angle and focal length respectively.
+Table~\ref{tab:eval_wild_a} show the scores on FS-Wild data categorized by pose angle.
+Table~\ref{tab:eval_lab_a} and Table~\ref{tab:eval_lab_f} show the scores on FS-Lab data categorized by pose angle and focal length respectively.

-It is worth noting that some methods are special in certain aspects: FaceScape(Opti./Learn)\cite{yang2020facescape} and DECA\cite{feng2021learning} predicts riggable mesh model; LAP\cite{zhang2021learning} is trained with the in-the-wild photo collections, and MGCNet\cite{shang2020self} is trained with multi-view images; Ext3dFace\cite{tran2018extreme}, DFDN\cite{chen2019photo}, and DF2Net\cite{zeng2019df2net} explicitly reconstructs a rough base model and a refined model, here we use the refined model for evaluation.
+It is worth noting that some methods are special in certain aspects: FaceScape(Opti./Learn)\cite{yang2020facescape} and DECA\cite{feng2021learning} predicts riggable mesh model; LAP\cite{zhang2021learning} is trained with the in-the-wild photo collections, and MGCNet\cite{shang2020self} is trained with multi-view images; Ext3dFace\cite{tran2018extreme}, DFDN\cite{chen2019photo}, and DF2Net\cite{zeng2019df2net} explicitly reconstruct a coarse base model and a refined model, here we use the refined model for evaluation.